With 175,000 music fans making the annual pilgrimage to Glastonbury, the music festival season is officially in full swing.

 Glastonbury Festival also uses the festival to raise funds and awareness for the Wateraid charity, which aims to bring clean drinking water and sanitation to those living without across the globe.

 Go prepared and take your own sturdy water bottle - don't add to the mountain of plastic waste by buying bottled water.
 Also plan ahead and fill up a large water container with filtered water before setting off that can then be stored at your tent.

-For people concerned about the quality of the water at campsites, portable filters are available to give you piece of mind while on the move.
-Doulton’s stainless steel gravity-fed system is a fully integrated water filter system that can be used on the go for better tasting, cleaner water.
+For people concerned about the quality of the water at campsites, portable filters are available to give you peace of mind while on the move.
+Doulton's stainless steel gravity-fed system is a fully integrated water filter system that can be used on the go for better tasting, cleaner water.